 McGlue by Ottessa Moshfegh

 Moshfegh has gotten a lot of accolades for her recent novel Eileen and collection Homesick for Another World.
 Those books deserve the attention, but so does her overlooked debut — a drunken nautical novella called McGlue.
-We have an excerpt of the book in our Recommended Reading archives if you are a member and want a taste.
+We have an excerpt of the book in our Recommended Reading archives.

 Train Dreams by Denis Johnson